 Anything!
 The Reading Challenge puts a focus on reading for pleasure and children will be more excited about reading if they're reading something that motivates them.

-Key contacts will have the opportunity to order group passports for their school when they register for the Reading Challenge.
-Individual reading passports are not available for secondary school pupils.
+New key contacts will have the opportunity to order group passports for their school when they register for the Reading Challenge.
+These are wall charts that can be used by classes or groups to track their reading.

-The Reading Inspiration Challenge will open for submissions soon, and will be open until 1 May 2019.
+The Reading Inspiration Challenge will open for submissions in 2020, and will be open until 1 May 2020.

 There is no set format to submit to the Challenge, and we encourage you to tell us your school and class stories in the way that is best for you.